A Look at Each Vaccine: Smallpox Vaccine

 Who should get the smallpox vaccine?

-The smallpox vaccine was at one time given routinely to all children in the United States at about 1 year of age.
+A different version of the smallpox vaccine was at one time given routinely to all children in the United States at about 1 year of age.
 By the 1960s, the risk of smallpox in the United States was dramatically reduced.
-Therefore, because the risks of the vaccine outweighed its benefits, routine administration of the smallpox vaccine to infants in the United States was discontinued in 1971.
-Administration to healthcare workers was discontinued in 1976 and administration to international travelers was discontinued in 1982.
+Therefore, because the risks of the vaccine outweighed its benefits, routine administration of the smallpox vaccine to infants in the United States was discontinued in 1972.
+Administration to healthcare workers was discontinued in 1976, and administration to international travelers was discontinued in 1982.

-Because smallpox no longer occurs anywhere in the world, the vaccine is not available for the public; however, smallpox has been considered a potential weapon in a bioterrorism attack.
-For this reason, some military personnel are immunized with the smallpox vaccine.
+Because smallpox no longer occurs anywhere in the world, the vaccine is not available for the public.
+Vaccination is only recommended for a very small number of people, including some lab workers that work with a related virus and some military personnel.
+Some military personnel are immunized because smallpox has been considered a potential weapon in a bioterrorism attack.
 If a bioterrorist attack were to occur, vaccine recommendations would likely be considered for the public as well.

 Other questions you might have